qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   <color-ramp>` to fill polygons.
 The gradient can be rotated and applied on
   a single feature basis or across the whole map extent.
 Also start and end points can be set via coordinates or using the centroid (of feature or map).
-  A data-defined offset can be defined;
+  A data-defined offset can be defined.
 * **Line pattern fill**: fills the polygon with a hatching pattern of :ref:`line symbol layer <vector_line_symbols>`.
-You can set a rotation, the spacing between lines and an offset from the feature boundary;
+You can set a rotation, the spacing between lines and an offset from the feature boundary.
 * **Point pattern fill**: fills the polygon with a hatching pattern of :ref:`marker symbol layer <vector_marker_symbols>`.
-You can set the distance and a displacement between rows of markers, and an offset from the feature boundary;
+You can set the distance and a displacement between rows of markers, an offset from the feature boundary and the angle of the pattern.
 * **Random marker fill**: fills the polygon with a :ref:`marker symbol
   <vector_marker_symbols>` placed at random locations within the polygon
   boundary.
 You can set: